evangipson/Terminal/README.md

 ## Configuration
 - Modify config values in real-time by using `edit` on any `.conf` file
     - `/system/config/color.conf` to create/remove colors
+    - `/users/user/config/display.conf` to modify the CRT monitor effect or font size
     - `/users/user/config/user.conf` to modify volume